career decision

 FIGURES:

-Top employers reserve between 40% to 80% of entry level professions to candidates who have previously carried out internships, work experience or industrial placements with them.
-Leaving the rest to others where priority is given to those with some previous relevant work experience, meaning, if you do not have any experience at all, you are least likely to succeed.
+According to research, top employers reserve between 40% to 80% of entry level jobs to candidates who have previously carried out internships, work experience or industrial placements with them, according to the creator of this website own experience, it's nearly 100% as for all students that enterprises he has worked for previously took on work placements, those students ended up employed directly after graduation, leaving remaining 20 - 60% to others, where priority is given to those with some previous relevant work experience from elsewhere, meaning, if you do not have any experience at all, you are least likely to succeed!

 Qualifications